 Pwyky (A Python Wiki)

-Pwyky is a ~30KB single file wiki in Python.
-It's very easy to install, requires minimal configuration, and uses a simple structured text format.
+format.
 It's free software: released under a GPL 2 licence.
-There's a fully functional version online for you to try.
+There's a fully functional version online for

 Getting and Installing Pwyky